alosadagrande/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 - A Git repository has been configured to be cloned.
 Actually, it is a Git repository that contains a manual detailing how the custom image is configured and how it must be used.

 > warning "Warning"
 > It is important to add console as kernel option since we have realized that Builder Image tool disables it by default.
 Probably for other use cases it is fine to be disabled, however, in our case of containerized VMs it is almost mandatory to be enabled.
-It will allow the virtcl command from KubeVirt project to connect to the VM while it is booting in our OKD Kubernetes cluster.
+It will allow the virtctl command from KubeVirt project to connect to the VM while it is booting in our OKD Kubernetes cluster.

 This is the final building configuration file, it can be downloaded from [here](/assets/2020-03-11-Customizing-images-for-containerized-vms/devstation-centos8.toml)